emmamost26/CAOS3D_v0/README.md

 ## Features
 Calibration: Intrinsics and extrinsics calibration for the camera as well as solving the robot-camera calibration problem.
-Scene Registration: Tools for registering scene images together with a scan of the scene containing spherical markers.
+Registration: Tools for registering scene images together with a scan of the scene containing spherical markers.
 utils: Helper scripts to streamline tasks, such as conversions, data transformation and visualization.

 ## Installation